benjackson3811/pp4_medical_survey/README.md

 ### Typography

-Caveat: chosen as primary font because its is clear and elegant.
+Open Sans: chosen as primary font because its is clear and elegant.
 The typed letters are easy to read.

 Raleway: chosen for headings because it pairs well with the Caveat font.